oconpa/hugoHosting/content/_index.md

 Welcome!

-If you’ve built an application using **Amazon Web Services** in the past or understand key cloud concepts, this workshop is suited for you.
+If you’ve built an application using **Amazon Web Services** in the past or understand key cloud concepts, this workshop is suited to you.
 You will use AWS Rekognition to build an online gallery of ML detections, and use AWS services to scan, detect and draw data science inferences from the scans.

 **What is Rekognition and how can I use it in my personal projects?**